 - Selecting locations that favor plant growth over pests, i.e., “right plant in the right place”

 - Removing standing water that attracts mosquitoes and allows populations to build up

 Suppression tactics are used when indicators of pest activity call for action to reduce the risk of damage.
-Choice and timing of using these tactics are based on the pest biology and behavior, limitations placed on the area where the pest is occurring, tolerance for injury, economics, and impacts of the control measures themselves.
+Choice and timing of using these tactics are based on the pest biology and behavior, limitations placed on the area where the pest is occurring, tolerance for injury, economics, and impacts of the control measures themselves (see “Understanding Thresholds” within the Assessment section of the Monitoring page).
 Suppression tactics include cultural practices, physical barriers, biological controls, and pesticide applications described in the IPM tactics page.
 Remember to assess the success or failure of any corrective measures taken!

 Follow up!
 After corrective measures are taken, assess the success or failure of the suppression tactic.
 Monitoring will determine if additional or different suppression tactics are needed, as well as informing future prevention and avoidance activities.